OpenSmpp/opensmpp/README.md

 # Versions

-Versions of this project are managed according to [Semantic Versioning](http://semver.org) specification.
+Versions of this project are managed according to the [Semantic Versioning](http://semver.org) specification.

 # Build Status